beridel/tecto_source/content/authors/munchmej/_index.md

 superuser: false
 title: Jannes Münchmeyer
 user_groups:
-- Group members
+- Alumni
 ---

-Jannes is a visiting Marie Curie postdoctoral fellow working with Prof William Frank and visiting EAPS from June to December 2024.
+Jannes was a visiting Marie Curie postdoctoral fellow working with Prof. William Frank and visiting EAPS from June to December 2024.
 Within the project DECODE, Jannes works on understanding seismic-aseismic interaction in subduction zone.
 To this end, he is developing and applying machine learning methods for the detection of low-frequency earthquakes.
 Previously, Jannes worked on earthquake rupture predictability, real time assessment of earthquakes, and machine learning methods for earthquake detection.